Interface Dynamics in Geophysical Flows – EarthFlows

 Despite the variety of such interfaces in natural systems, their dynamics can be adequately described with a very limited set of mathematical concepts and equations, enabling a focused approach to a large number of geophysical processes.

 The Earth-Flow boundary also represents a rarely crossed scientific frontier between specialists in fluid dynamics and fluid flow processes and researchers focused on the solid materials of the Earth.
 The dynamics of the solid-fluid boundary is rarely studied in detail as this requires an interdisciplinary group of researchers, with expertise both in the dynamics of the fluid and the solid Earth, and with theoretical, numerical, observational and experimental expertise.
 Lacking insights into the dynamics of the solid-fluid boundaries seriously limits the understanding of a large range of geophysical flow processes.

-The Research in EarthFlows are conducted in six interdisciplinary research themes, as follows:
+The research in the EarthFlows research group are conducted in six interdisciplinary research themes, and are as follows:

 The flow of magma in the Earth’s crust involves flowing viscous magma that interplays with host rock of visco-elasto-plastic rheology through the moving magma/host interface.
 In this project we aim to design a mechanical model of magma flow through the Earth’s crust.

 Understanding fluid flow in porous media is relevant for a whole range of applications both within and outside the Earth Sciences.
 In this project we aim to ivenstigate the migration of reactive fluids in rocks that are under significant differential stress even before fluid migration starts.

 Close to the Earth’s surface, the water that fills cracks and pore space in rocks and soil may experience freezing temperatures and cause fractures in the elements.
 The 'Frost driven fracturing' project is an experimental study in a simplified, model fracture with the goal to study the coupling between stress-build up and strain due to ice growth, water transport and fracture evolution.